 Here are some basic ideas on how to get yourself out of the house to prevent total isolation styled craziness:

 The biggest thing that helped me both mentally and financially was when I would find or create a job for myself.
 I have always been an independent person and I enjoy the feeling of working.
 The repetitive things like dishes, cleaning and sweeping tend to make me a little bit crazy after a while.
-When it comes to work, I love fast paced environments, challenges and the feeling of earning money.
+When it comes to working, I love fast-paced environments, challenges and the feeling of earning money.